From Terminal Servers to Azure

 The difference is not only technical.
 It is philosophical.

-It is the difference between managing servers
+It is the difference between managing servers and designing experiences.

 The technology is powerful.
 But what matters is the mindset: stop asking “How do we manage this?” and start asking “How do we design this?”